When we ask you for personal information, we promise to:

 - make sure we don’t keep it longer than necessary

-We won’t make your personal information available for commercial use without your permission.
+- not to make your personal information available for commercial use without your permission

 In return, we ask you to:

 - tell us as soon as possible if there are any changes, such as a new address